Session lock

 serial from the configure event

-Ack a configure event
+ack a configure event

 When a configure event is received, if a client commits the surface in response to the configure event, then the client must make an ack_configure request sometime before the commit request, passing along the serial of the configure event.